dkalowsk/drafts/tooling_unification.md

        delay any conversation about such changes until a later date.

-### Design Considerations
+## Design Considerations

 This paper is not attempting to define what are and what are not valid control codes for external tooling.
-Instead the focus must be on how the codebase communicates the already established control codes to external tooling.
+The focus must be on how the codebase communicates the already established control codes to external tooling.

+For an attribute solution to work universally, there are a few requirements:

-To work within the current grammar of attributes[2], all external tooling must recognize their naming with underscores (_) as a substitution for hyphenation.
+- To work within the current grammar of attributes[2], all external tooling must recognize their naming with underscores (_) as a substitution for hyphenation.
 For example, `clang-tidy` must be recognized as `clang_tidy`.

+- Attribute placement needs to be standardized across compilers.
+For example, clang does not (4.x) support attributes on constexpr function return statements, while MSVC (2017) has difficulty with attributes in templates with SFINAE.

 Currently a majority of external tools use a command mechanism based off of a comment C or C++ block.
 This was historically the best way to provide a